-- Shut down your iMac and disconnect all cables. - Dampen the cloth that came with your iMac, or another clean, soft, lint-free cloth, with water only and wipe the screen.
+- Shut down your iMac and disconnect all cables. - Dampen the cloth that came with your iMac-or another clean, soft, lint-free cloth-with water only, and then wipe the screen.
 Do not spray liquid directly on the screen.

-Cleaning Your Apple Mouse
+Cleaning Your Mouse

-You may need to clean your mouse from time to time to remove dirt and dust that has accumulated in the scroll ball area.
-Hold the mouse upside-down and roll the scroll ball vigorously with the cloth that came with your iMac, or another clean, soft, lint-free cloth, to help dislodge any particles that may interfere with proper scrolling.
+You may need to clean your mouse from time to time to remove dirt and dust that has accumulated.
+Use a lint-free cloth that's been lightly moistened with water.
+Don't get moisture in any openings or use aerosol sprays, solvents, or abrasives.

+If you ordered an Apple USB mouse with your iMac, hold the mouse upside-down and roll the scroll ball vigorously with the cloth that came with your iMac, or another clean, soft, lint-free cloth, to help dislodge any particles that may interfere with proper scrolling.